History of Venice

 were from (what is now) France and Northern Italy who had to leave their burning towns and villages which had

-the lagoon of Venice in hope they wouldn't be followed by the invaders.
-As luck would have it they remained
+Venice in hope they wouldn't be followed by the invaders.
+As luck would have it they remained relatively safe

-relatively safe (though a tad damp).
-The refugees found their new swampy abode a challenge, but they
+(though a tad damp).
+The refugees found their new swampy abode a challenge, but they eventually built small

 The Beginning of the Venetian Republic

 After the coast was clear of Attila and the Huns, many returned to the mainland but others chose to stay in